Aluminium–manganese alloys: Structures

 The structure resulting from casting into bars or slabs consists of the main mass, which is an oversaturated mixed crystal, along with areas containing manganese-containing phases that have an average size of about 100 μm.
 A significant portion of the manganese (approximately 0.7 to 0.9%) remains dissolved in aluminium because the cooling rates after casting are too rapid for all the manganese to undergo diffusion and precipitate.
 This is further exacerbated by the very low diffusion speed of manganese in aluminium.

 Through processes such as homogenization and forming (rolling, forging), the structure of the material undergoes changes.
 During this transformation, various phases that were previously present within the basic aluminium crystal structure, each having a size of less than one micron, are eliminated.
 These particles contribute to an approximately 25% increase in strength compared to pure aluminium.
 They exhibit thermal stability and are challenging to dissolve.

 In the formed and homogenized state, the material exhibits a very fine structure, and the larger manganese-containing areas observed in the initial casting state are no longer present.
 These finely dispersed particles also impede grain growth, further enhancing the material's strength.
-However, it is important to note that this improvement is relatively modest, as the influence of grain size on the strength of aluminium materials is generally limited.
+However, this improvement is relatively modest, as the influence of grain size on the strength of aluminium materials is generally limited.

 The presence of silicon accelerates the excretion of Al12(Mn, Fe)3Si.
 If there is enough silicon, the Al6(Mn,Fe) is converted to Al12(Mn,Fe)3Si during homogenization.